Last updated 5th July, 2018

 Their daughter, oblivious to their plans, escapes death when she does not fall asleep in the back of the car on the ill-fated trip designed to end in tragedy.
 In court, charged with attempted arson, their daughter supports her parents although admits they have never really discussed what had happened.
 “To leave her on her own would be bad,” said her father, when questioned on his motives.

 Japanese society and culture are quite different from Western culture.
-Values and morals are held in much higher regard and suicide, while viewed as devastating, can also be seen as an honourable “way out of shame or disgrace”.
-Equally children are often not seen as independent from their parents, they are part of their parents and come as a unit.
-Therefore, in the eyes of Mr and Mrs Hara, to take their own lives and leave their daughter behind would not have been an acceptable act.
+Values and morals are held in much higher regard and suicide, while viewed as devastating, can also be seen as an honorable “way out of shame or disgrace”.
+Equally, children are often not seen as independent from their parents, they are part of their parents and come as a unit.
+Therefore, in the eyes of Mr. and Mrs. Hara, to take their own lives and leave their daughter behind would not have been an acceptable act.

 This is just one case detailed in True Crime Japan: Thieves, Rascals, Killers and Dope Heads: True Stories from a Japanese Courtroom.
 A fascinating book written by award-winning journalist Paul Murphy, who lived in Japan for many years and has written extensively in Japanese publications and newspapers.
 It is a book which explores the true crime cases of individuals who find themselves at Matsumoto District Court, 140 miles outside Tokyo.

 Paul Murphy describes and narrates cases as they played out in front of him, bringing you into the courtroom with him as you read the questioning and the statements.
 Interleaved within these cases are informational paragraphs which place these crimes and criminals within their social setting.
 As the author states in the introduction chapter, criminal proceedings in Japan are quite predictable when it comes to the plea from a defendant and their sentencing.
 What is intriguing and where things become interesting is “what happens in between”.